risulkarimx1/ImageSegmentation1/README.md

 Another material named “SegmentedImageMaterial” with SegmentedImageShader takes 2 textures as Input.
 1. TagLookUp texture contains all the colors which are assigned with the tags.
 Each of the pixels contains a unique color.
 2. IndexedTexture: Each of the pixels of IndexedTexure contains the index of the color to be placed in the segmented image.
 The output of this material acts as the segmented image.
 ### Step4: Saving the images
 ImageSegmentationSetup.cs contains the configuration.
 SegmentationTimerController acts as a controller to call the functions to capture images by creating AsyncGpuReadback.
 AsyncImageSaver compresses the byte array coming back from the request to LzCompression format and saves to disk.

+Full source code of the project was not give as I worked on the porject owned by my employer.
+The project is temporarily hosted for my portfolio purpose.